SWERVE184/discord-spam-bots/README.md

 You can either set autojoinServer to True or use the bot '0'

+Proxies are required(sometimes) so create a file called 'proxies.txt' with a proxy every line if you wish to use proxies.

 # Final Notes
 This is made for server owners to improve their server bots anti-spam, not for using it on servers to troll and be toxic on.